telerik/maui-docs/controls/datagrid/sorting.md

 ---
 title: Sorting
 page_title: .NET MAUI DataGrid Documentation - Sorting
-description:
+description: "Learn how to implement the sorting functionality of the Telerik UI for .NET MAUI DataGrid through the UI or by using programmatic sorting over a custom or a defined key which is a property from the model."
 position: 6
 slug: datagrid-sorting-overview
 ---

 # .NET MAUI DataGrid Sorting

-The Telerik UI for .NET MAUI DataGrid provides a built-in sorting functionality which allows the user to order the view of the data the control represents.
-Sorting the control is possible both through the UI and programmatically.
+The Telerik UI for .NET MAUI DataGrid provides a built-in sorting functionality which allows the user to order the view of the presented data and which is available to implement both through the UI and programmatically.

 ## Sorting through the UI

-* Sort through the UI by clicking or tapping the column header. `UserSortMode` defines how user input (column header tap/click) affects the current sort state of the grid.
-The available options are `Auto`, `Multiple`, `None`, and `Single`.
-The default value of the `UserSortMode` is `Auto`.
+To sort through the UI, click or tap the column header. `UserSortMode` defines how the user input, such as tapping or clicking the column header, affects the current sort state of the DataGrid.

+The DataGrid provides the following options:

+* (Default) `Auto`
+* `Multiple`
+* `None`
+* `Single`

-The `CanUserSort` (bool) property is used to enable or disable the sorting of a specific column.
-It defines a value indicating whether the user can sort the data by the values in the column.
+You can also enable or disable the sorting of a specific column and define a value which indicates whether the user can sort the data by the column values by using the `CanUserSort` (bool) property.

 ## Programmatic Sorting

-The DataGrid provides two ways of programmatic sorting:
+To sort the DataGrid programmatically, use either of the following approaches:

-* By a property with a [PropertySortDescriptor](#property-sort-descriptor)
+* Sort by a property with the [`PropertySortDescriptor`](#property-sort-descriptor)
-* By a custom key with a [DelegateSortDescriptor](#delegate-sort-descriptor)
+* Sort by a custom key with the [`DelegateSortDescriptor`](#delegate-sort-descriptor)

-### Property Sort Descriptor
+### Sorting by Properties

 You can sort the data in a DataGrid by pointing a property from the class that defines your objects.
-This can be achieved with a `PropertySortDescriptor` and setting its `PropertyName` property.
+To achieve this scenario, use the `PropertySortDescriptor` and set its `PropertyName` property.

 The descriptor exposes the following important properties:

 * `PropertyName`&mdash;Gets or sets the name of the property that is used to retrieve the key to sort by.
 * `SortOrder`&mdash;Gets or sets the order of the sorting (ascending or descending).

+The following snippet shows how to set the `PropertySortDescriptor`.

 ```XAML
 <telerik:RadDataGrid.SortDescriptors>